 “AUB is honoured to be hosting this exhibition of Brian Clarke’s work.
 Clarke is an artist who is well known for his stained glass practice with leading architectural firms, but also for his paintings, works on paper, and sculpture, and it’s a delight to see this range represented in the exhibition.”

 Professor Hunt added: “Brian Clarke is a national figurehead of contemporary arts, working with some of the country’s most prominent architects and artists, but he also shares the commitment to innovation and collaboration that is predominant across our curriculum, so we’re delighted to be hosting his work at TheGallery.”

 “AUB has drawing at the heart of all its courses, exploiting both hand techniques and new technologies, and its value is felt throughout our creative environment, either through exhibitions such as this, by a leading contemporary artist, where ‘the line’ is celebrated, or the physical spaces for drawing such as the highly acclaimed drawing studio built by AUB honorary fellow, and friend and collaborator of Clarke, Sir Peter Cook.”

 Speaking about his own work, Clarke said: “Learning to draw is like learning to speak.
 Line can carry the shorthand of every human emotion, mathematical axiom, or spiritual longing.
-One can try to conceal truth of character by being slick or clever or academic but you can always read past artifice to the real person through their line.
+One can try to conceal the truth of character by being slick or clever or academic but you can always read past artifice to the real person through their line.
 This makes it the most liberating language at the disposal of the artist.
 Drawing is my most loyal ally and most faithful friend. ”

-Book tickets for In Conversation on Tuesday 14 January, and follow Brian Clarke on Facebook, Instagram, and his website.
+Follow Brian Clarke on Facebook, Instagram, and his website.